-A. Drawings and general provisions of the Agreement, including General Conditions, and Division 01 of the Project Manual, apply to work of this Section.
+A. Drawings and general provisions of the Agreement, including General Conditions and Division 01 of the Project Manual, apply to work of this Section.

-- A. This Section includes the following:

-- 1. Toilet Compartments: Solid polymer plastic doors and partition panels; pilasters, floor-mounted-overhead braced; hardware; fittings; and other appurtenances.

-- 2. Attachment hardware.

-- B. Related Sections: The following Sections contain requirements that relate to this Section.

-- 1. Section 061000 Rough Carpentry

-- 2. Section 093013 Ceramic Tiling.

-- 3. Section 102813 Toilet and Miscellaneous Accessories.
+- A. This Section includes the following: - 1.
+Toilet Compartments: Solid polymer plastic doors and partition panels; pilasters, floor-mounted-overhead braced; hardware; fittings; and other appurtenances. - 2.
+Privacy Screens (Urinal Screens): Solid polymer plastic panels mounted on the wall with full height "U" brackets. - 3.
+Attachment hardware. - B. Related Sections: The following Sections contain requirements that relate to this Section. - 1.
+Section 061000 Rough Carpentry - 2.
+Section 093013 Ceramic Tiling. - 3.
+Section 102813 Toilet and Miscellaneous Accessories.